KlashbeN/BrowseAMall/ProjectLog.md

 Total 101 hours

 Date: 5th-6th June
 What did we do? continue ngeeAnnCity.js file.
-Research on database. uploaded ion.js file
+Research on database to see if it is useful. uploaded ion.js file
 				About 5hrs each student
 Total 106 hours

 Date: 7th-8th June
 What did we do?
 Read up on bootstrap and frames.
-				About 5hrs each student
+				About 4hrs each student
-Total 111 hours
+Total 110 hours

 Date: 9th June
 What did we do?
 Realised we should not use frames.
 Continue search on bootstrap. uploaded ngeeAnnCity.js file.
-				About 4 hrs each student
+				About 3 hrs each student
-Total 115 hours
+Total 113 hours

 Date: 10th June
 What did we do?
 Ngee Ann City search not working, search did not work on google Chrome.
 Started to debug these errors.
 				About 4 hrs each student
-Total 119 hours
+Total 117 hours

 Date: 11th- ?
 June
 What did we do?
 Research on bootstrap for website.